Considering some self-guided walking tours in the UK? They’re perfect if you enjoy leisure exploration of interesting regions on foot.

 The National Trust site at Formby is one of the hidden jewels of the North West.
 It boasts wide sweeping beaches, dramatic dunes, and a pine wood populated by adorable red squirrels.

-If you are self-guiding around the site, let me offer these important words of advice: avoid sunny days if you want to avoid people!
+If you are self-guiding around the site, follow these important words of advice: avoid sunny days if you want to avoid people!
 Also, be aware that there are no cafes (only sometimes an ice-cream van) so bring everything with you.

-The beach is not that close to the carpark (I advise the lifeboat road car park as it’s less busy) so be prepared to walk.
+The beach is not that close to the carpark.
+You’ll want to park instead at the lifeboat road car park as it’s less busy.
+But, be prepared to walk.